chirathyh/chirathyh.github.io/_pages/about.md

 **Hello...
 I'm Chirath,**

 A PhD student at the School of Computing, Australian National University.
 I’m part of the Big Data program of the “Our Health In Our Hands (OHIOH)” ANU Grand Challenge initiative. <br>I completed my BSc (Hons) in Electronics & Telecommunication Engineering and MSc (Research) in Computer Science & Engineering from the University of Moratuwa, Sri Lanka and also a CIMA passed finalist.
+I have worked as a Machine Learning Engineer in the FinTech industry, developing algorithms for identifying outliers in corporate financial transactions, forecasting, name screening and risk prediction applications.
+During the final year of my undergraduate studies, I pursued my entrepreneurial aspirations by co-founding [Olivescript](https://chirathyh.github.io/posts/olivescript/), a healthcare startup which achieved multiple awards and publications.

 I enjoy exploring the research areas of Reinforcement Learning, Health Informatics, ML, DL, Control Systems and Biomedical Signal Processing.